Bayesian inference using synthetic likelihood: asymptotics and adjustments: Examples

-Figure \ref{fig:toad_results} summarizes the results for the simulated data and shows that the shrinkage Bayesian synthetic likelihood posterior underestimates the variance and has the wrong dependence structure compared to the standard Bayesian synthetic likelihood posterior.
-The adjusted posterior produces uncertainty quantification that is closer to the standard Bayesian synthetic likelihood procedure, although its larger variances indicate that there is a loss in efficiency in using frequentist inference based on the shrinkage Bayesian synthetic likelihood point estimate.
+Figure \ref{fig:toad_results} summarizes the results for the simulated data and shows that the shrinkage BSL posterior underestimates the variance and has the wrong dependence structure compared to the standard BSL posterior.
+The adjusted posterior produces uncertainty quantification that is closer to the standard BSL procedure, although its larger variances indicate that there is a loss in efficiency in using frequentist inference based on the shrinkage BSL point estimate.
 The results for the real data in Figure \ref{fig:toad_results_realdata} are qualitatively similar.
-There is less difference in the posteriors means between the standard and shrinkage Bayesian synthetic likelihood methods for the real data compared to the simulated data, and generally less variance inflation in the adjusted results for the real data compared to the simulated data.
+There is less difference in the posterior means between the standard and shrinkage BSL methods for the real data compared to the simulated data, and generally less variance inflation in the adjusted results for the real data compared to the simulated data.